flofriday/blog/posts/50-shades-of-kotlin/post.md

 _Yikes!_

 You can say a lot good things about Regex but it won't win any prices for readability.
-Luckily, I wrote that one by hand for _Other Reasons™_ (aka. foreshadowing) so stick with the grammar if you need to be sure.
+Luckily, I wrote that one for _Other Reasons™_ (aka. foreshadowing) so stick with the grammar if you need to be sure.

 ## Bad highlighting all the way down

-Ok so we investigated two out of two open source soultions and they get Kotlin's number literals wrong.
+Ok so we investigated two out of two open source solutions and they get Kotlin's number literals wrong.
 That seems pretty unlikely, what are the odds of that?

 So from the rules above I patched together a simple file with a handful of test cases and pasted it into any highlighting library I could get my hands on.
 Which in the end allowed me to produce this little gallery of bad highlights.